Hexagon/livestream.sh/README.md

 livestream.sh
 =============

 Bash-helper for gstreamer live video streaming with minimal latency, currently only working with Raspberry PI Camera.
-Configuration, client and server is contained withing a single file.
+Configuration, client and server is contained within a single file.

 Installation